PavAI-Research/pavai-c3po/README.md

 This will involve modernizing his existing abilities and potentially adding new ones, all with the aim of making him even more versatile and effective in his roles as a protocol droid, robotic diplomat, and translator.
 By utilizing cutting-edge AI technology, we hope to ensure that C-3PO remains a relevant and valuable asset in the ever-evolving landscape of Lucas' imagined galaxy.

 ## C-3PO Capabilities
 - [x] Real-time voice activity detection (VAD)
 - [x] Real-time automatic voice recognition (ASR)
 - [x] Real-time text to speech synthesis toward human-like voice
 - [x] Real-time speech-to-speech translation (STS) support 100+ languages.
 - [x] Real-time user interface interaction with GenAI.
-- [x] Real-time handfree interaction with GenAI.
+- [x] Real-time handfree voice interaction with GenAI.
-- [x] Real-time Voice to Image generation
+- [x] Real-time voice-to-image generation
 - [x] Real-time PII data security analysis on User Input and AI Output.
 - [-] Hybrid intelligent with dual memory systems (wip)
 - [-] World memory storage and retrieval (wip)